HL7/davinci-alerts/input/pagecontent/StructureDefinition-adt-notification-encounter-intro.md

 1. A reference(s) to US Core Encounter Location(s) which will be bundled in the message

+**Additional Profile specific implementation guidance:**

+- Following [US Core guidance] the Condition resource references the Encounter resource and not the reverse.

 ### Examples

 {% include examples-note.md %}